 Since the defendants in this action include a state entity, and the claims were brought under the Georgia Tort Claims Act, the mandatory venue provisions of O.C.G.A. § 50-21-28 apply. § 50-21-28 provides, in relevant part, that “tort actions against the state . . . shall be brought in the state or superior court of the county where the loss occurred.”
 The defendants argued that the loss occurred in Richmond County because that was the location where the alleged negligence that caused the purported loss occurred.
 The Court of Appeals, however, found this argument unpersuasive.
 Indeed, “loss,” as defined under the Georgia Tort Claims Act, includes “pain and suffering; mental anguish; and any other element of actual damages recoverable in actions for negligence.”
 O.C.G.A. § 50-21-22 (3).
 Accordingly, loss is not limited to the site of the injury, but instead it includes any location where a component of a plaintiff’s recoverable losses occurred.
 In these cases, the alleged negligence may have occurred in Richmond County, but much of the economic losses and pain and suffering damages for which these plaintiffs may ultimately recover compensation happened in DeKalb County.
 Although the Court of Appeals noted that the text of § 50-21-28 suggests there is only one site where loss occurred, the plaintiff is still permitted to file suit in any location where losses occurred because joinder would control the risk that a defendant may face multiple lawsuits in all the sites where recoverable losses occurred.
 See Dep’t of Transp. v.
 Evans, 269 Ga.
 400 (1998).
 Accordingly, the Court of Appeals affirmed the trial court’s rulings.

 It’s unclear from the opinion what (if any) advantage the plaintiffs may have acquired from bringing suit in DeKalb County, or why the defendants thought the suit should be adjudicated in Richmond County.
 In any event, this case aptly demonstrates that even seemingly mundane decisions, like the venue of a case, are not beyond fervent argument.
 A challenge to the venue of an action is one among many assorted motions one may encounter after initiating a suit, and litigants should consider finding competent counsel prior to bringing legal action to recover compensation for their injuries.
-The Atlanta wrongful death attorneys at Christopher Simon Attorney at Law are experienced with not only trial court practice but also the idiosyncrasies of medial negligence litigation.
+The Atlanta wrongful death lawyers at Christopher Simon Attorney at Law are experienced with not only trial court practice but also the idiosyncrasies of medial negligence litigation.
 If you’ve recently been harmed as a result of possible negligence and would like guidance on the viability of a potential claim, feel free to contact us to schedule a free case evaluation.